liefpj/Workshop-2018/rosalind/README.md

 It's a good idea to keep your programs DRY (don't repeat yourself?).
 When you add a function to util.py for example, try to use the same function for other rosalind problems.

 ### Git
+We have already used GitHub to download the source code for the workshop.
+I recommend you use github for all of your programming tasks.
+This way your code is secure so it will survive even if you spill diet coke on your laptop.
+It also makes it easy to distribute your code to collaborators as well as show people what you are working on.

+That being said, git is not an easy tool to use and should be used with extreme caution.
+Since it is entirely a command-line utility it is difficult to know exactly what the commands are doing until you have used the tool for some time and have seen all the possible outcomes.

+Let's open up the git bash on windows and the terminal on your mac machines.
+The first command you should become familiar with is git status.

+Execute:
+git status

+This command will list out the branch you are on as well as any changes that you have made to the program.
+One limitation of github is that you cannot put large files there, so be careful not to add files larger than 10MB to your repo.
+For example, the cast.csv file is too large for github.
+So, do not add this file to the repository.

+During the course of this workshop, you have made several changes to the notebooks and other files.
+Use the git diff command to see all of the changes you have made since the last commit was made in this repo.

+Once you are happy with the changes you have made, you can add each individual file using the git add command.

+### Exercise:
+Go through all of the files you have modified and add them to the repo.

+Example:
+`git add <path to file>`

+Now that we have bundled all of the changes, we can use the git commit command to make an official commit to our repo.
+It's good practice to make an informative commit message so you know what is in the commit exactly.
+Say you want to go back to a previous version.
+You can use these commit messages to remind you where you left off in the last commit.

+### Exercise:
+Think of a commit message that describes the work you have done so far.

+Example:
+`git commit -m <Your commit message>`

+The git log command allows you to see the commits that have been entered for a branch.

+### Exercise:
+Check that your commit was logged successfully by executing the `git log` command

+You have been working in my copy of the workshop code, but you will want to save your personal changes ot your own github repo.
+To do this you will need to make a fork of my Workshop-2018 repo and then add your fork as a remote repo.

+### Exercise:
+1. Go to the Workshop-2018 repo and click the fork button in the top right side of the page
+2. Use the `git remote add <name for fork> <url for your forked repo>`

+When you are ready to "save" your changes on github, use the `git push` command to push your changes to the github website.
+This will save your changes on the master branch.

+### Exercise:
+Push your changes to your forked repository.

+Example:
+`git push <name for fork>`

+### Workflow
+Now I'm going to descibe a workflow you can use to get work done.
+I have found that this is a nice way to collaborate with others on a project and keep track of progress.
+The basic idea is to make github issues for each modification to the repo and then make a git branch for each issue.
+Then, when you are done with your changes and you are ready to merge them with the master branch, you start a pull request that will merge those changes in.

 Make a branch for each problem and then rebase the problem onto the master branch.
 Make an issue for each rosalind problem.
 And then make a pull request for each problem.